 So, if a password isn’t secure enough, perhaps having two pieces of information is more secure?
 This is known as two-factor authentication and you’ve almost certainly used it without realising.

 When you take money out of an ATM you have to give the bank two pieces of information – the first is the data stored on your bank card, the second is the PIN.
 Individually, neither can access your account, but when brought together they allow you to withdraw money.

-Some banks have given similar two-factor authentication to online banking customers – in this case accounts need to be unlocked with the combination of a password and a four or six digit number generated on a hardware banking card reader.
-If you use online banking and don’t have a card reader device it will be well worth finding out if your bank offers them to customers, and if they do not, consider switching to a more secure banking service.
+Some banks have given similar two-factor authentication to online banking customers – in this case accounts need to be unlocked with the combination of a password and a four or six digit number generated on a hardware security token.
+If you use online banking and don’t have a hardware token it will be well worth finding out if your bank offers them to customers, and if they do not, consider switching to a more secure banking service.

 Two-factor authentication on the web

 A number of companies, including Apple, eBay, Google and Microsoft support two-factor authentication to improve the security for their web users.
 Rather than a single password, two-factor authentication requires the user to enter two pieces of information – their password and a changing value which is either sent by the website to their mobile phone, or generated by a companion application on the user’s own computer.

 Depending on the site, it might be necessary to enter the two values every time (which is inconvenient), or after a period of inactivity, or it may be possible to tell the site that the computer which has already been authenticated should be trusted in future and a single password will be sufficient to allow you to use the site (although this raises a security weakness if the machine should be stolen).

 Another place where you might have come across two-factor authentication is if you’ve ever connected to a virtual private network (VPN), which is a type of encrypted network connection.
 (You will cover VPNs in more detail in Week 5.)